1919 Centre Praying Colonels football team: Before the season

-Five Centre regulars were natives of Fort Worth, Texas, namely quarterback Bo McMillin, Bill James, Sully Montgomery, Matty Bell, and Red Weaver.
+Five Centre regulars were natives of Fort Worth, Texas, namely captain and quarterback Bo McMillin, and linemen Bill James, Sully Montgomery, Matty Bell, and Red Weaver.
 They were accused of being professionals, but the charges were rebuked by season's end.
-"Without Bo it would not be a Centre team."
+According to one author, "Without Bo it would not be a Centre team."
+Centre's linemen were known as the "Seven Mustangs".

 Former Centre player and North Side High School head coach Robert L. Myers was to bring McMillin, Weaver, and the above teammates to Centre.
 However, McMillin and Weaver did not have sufficient credits to enter college, and thus entered Somerset High School for the 1916-17 year, playing with Red Roberts.

-Centre's linemen were known as the "Seven Mustangs".